 In most cases, people are under no legal duty to report a crime.
-This is true no matter if someone:
+“Failure to report a crime” is generally not a crime in and of itself.
+This is true even if someone:

 - knew about the criminal activity in advance,